Read time: 9 minutes (2,390 words)

 My first thought was to Kool-Aid out of the museum and alert every bartender at every pub in Dublin of my journalistic gratis status, but I stayed.
 Irish authors only in this place, there’s a first edition of “Dracula” by Bram Stoker and a “Gulliver’s Travels” by Jonathan Swift from the 1700’s on display.
 Another Irishman, Oscar Wilde and his 1882 cavalier quote is on display, “I have nothing to declare except my genius.”
 I visited the hottest cathedrals in town, St. Patricks and Christ Church.
 But I’m partial to St. Michan’s Church and its 800 year old crypt with coffins and real mummies.
 For about 10 Euros, they offer a guided tour of the church’s basement.
 The tour guide man has loads of witty banter, like a lot of the folks in Ireland — they’re a wonderful group of people.

-A rough United flight out of Denver on a small bird into the blackest sky I’d ever seen robbed me of time when I thought turbulence made flying more fun.
-However, I’ve found that preflight and inflight announcements in Irish accents have a calming effect.
+I’ve found that preflight and inflight announcements in Irish accents have a calming effect.
 Perhaps every airline should opt for the jovial tones from the Emerald Isle.
-The next morning I got comfortable in Aer Lingus’ coach section for the haul back to the U.S.A.
+The next morning I got comfortable in Aer Lingus’ coach section for the haul back to the States.
 With those soothing “fasten your seatbelt and use your oxygen mask as a snorkel” briefings I thought about the Ardennes American Cemetery.
 I’ll never forget the grace of the staff.
-Our interactions were brief, but just being there together indicates a common belief system.
+Our interactions were brief, but just being there together implies a level of solidarity.

 I wrote a note on the back of my bus ticket and left it for Uncle Welton, it read, “My grandfather told me stories about you.
 It’s an honor to be here.
 You’re one of my heroes.”